cuonglannguyen/Grasp_Anything/README.md

 ```

 ## Training
-We use GR-ConvNet as our default deep network.
+We use GR-ConvNet with CLIP embedding as our default deep network.
 To train GR-ConvNet on different datasets, you can use the following command:
 ```bash
 $ python train_network.py --dataset <dataset> --dataset-path <dataset> --description <your_description> --use-depth 0
 ```